 When most people think of the Swedish car manufacturer Volvo, they think of iconic sedans and station wagons.
-However, with the recent reinvention of the brand, Volvo has released many well-designed vehicles with a strong Swedish design ethos.
+However, with the recent reinvention of the brand, Volvo has released many well-designed vehicles with a robust Swedish design ethos.

 So today, we’re going to break down the Volvo car brand and determine its reliability, discuss the most and least reliable models, and pinpoint its common issues.